lamhq/tech-notes/frontend/reactjs/7-reducer.md

 ### Cons

-- Code Size: you have to write both a reducer function and dispatch actions
+- **Code size**: you have to write both a reducer function and dispatch actions.

--
+We recommend using a reducer if you often encounter bugs due to incorrect state updates in some component, and want to introduce more structure to its code.